Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Problem Formulation and Target of Analysis

 Let $A: \mathcal{Z}^n \mapsto \mathbb{R}^d$ denote a randomized MOL algorithm.
 Given training data $S$, we are interested in the expected performance of the output model $x = A(S)$, which is measured by $\E_{A,S} [R_{\rm pop}(A(S))]$.
 From~\eqref{eq:excess_risk_decompose} and linearity of expectation, it holds that

 \textbf{Distance to CA direction.} As demonstrated in Figure~\ref{fig:toy-comp}, the key merit of dynamic weighting over static weighting algorithms lies in its ability to navigate through conflicting gradients.
 Consider an update direction $d = -\nabla F_S(x)\lambda$, where $\lambda$ is the dynamic weights from a simplex $\lambdain \coloneqq \{\lambda \in \mathbb{R}^M~|~ \mathbf{1}^\top \lambda = 1,~\lambda \geq 0\}$.
-To obtain such a steepest CA direction in unconstrained learning that maximizes the minimum descent of all objectives, we can solve the following problem~\citep{fliege2019complexity}
+To obtain such a steepest CA direction in unconstrained learning, we can reformulate the problem at each iteration~\citep{fliege2019complexity}, with the goal of maximizing the minimum descent (among all objectives) along the update direction $d$, where the minimum descent given direction $d$ and step size $\alpha$ can be computed by